CoderDojo-Porirua/minecraft-tutorial/README.md

 Some of the downloads below depend on whether you're running 32 or 64 bit Windows - to find out which you're using, go to http://windows.microsoft.com/en-NZ/windows7/find-out-32-or-64-bit.
 ## What do we need to download?

+*A copy of all the downloaded files can also be downloaded at https://mega.nz/#F!7h8jGKyQ!mhnwCgWJjzuY-bvKGCng0Q.*

 ### 7-Zip (portable edition)
 - Browse to http://portableapps.com/apps/utilities/7-zip_portable
 - Download, and run **7-ZipPortable_15.14.paf.exe**, which will extract into a folder.
 Accept the default (````C:\Users\<username>\Downloads\7-ZipPortable````)